Fundamental limits of quantum error mitigation: Introduction

-We illustrate two immediate consequences.
+We then illustrate two immediate consequences of our general bounds.
 The first is in the context of mitigating local depolarizing noise in variational quantum circuits~\cite{kandala_hardware-efficient_2017,wang2021noiseinduced}.
-We show that the maximum estimator spread grows exponentially with circuit depth for the general error-mitigation protocol, illustrating that the well-known exponential growing estimation error in several existing error-mitigation techniques~\cite{Temme2017error,Yuan2016simulating} is an unavoidable consequence of avoiding active error-correction methods.
-Our second study shows that probabilistic error cancellation --- a prominent method of error mitigation --- minimizes the maximum estimator spread among a general class of methods to mitigate single-qubit dephasing noise.
-These results showcase how our bounds can reveal when existing error-mitigation methods are already near-optimal among other potential error-mitigation strategies, including the ones yet to be discovered.
+We show that the maximum estimator spread grows exponentially with circuit depth for the general error-mitigation protocol, confirming a suspicion that the well-known exponential growing estimation error observed in several existing error-mitigation techniques ~\cite{Temme2017error,Yuan2016simulating} is a consequence of the fundamental obstacle shared by the general error-mitigation strategies.
+Our second study shows that probabilistic error cancellation --- a prominent method of error mitigation --- minimizes the maximum estimator spread when mitigating local dephasing noise acting on an arbitrary number of qubits.
+These results showcase how our bounds can help rule out what error-mitigation performance targets are unphysical, and identify what methods are already near-optimal.